Introduction

 Usage: tsmmonitor [options] [check] [options_check]

--s, -servername specify tsm servername
+-s, --servername specify tsm servername

--m, -mail mail addresses separated by comma
+-m, --mail mail addresses separated by blank space

 -h, --help print this help information and exit